Li-Ning: History

-In April 2012, Li-Ning was awarded the highest distinction of "Outstanding Contribution to Quality Standardization Award" in knitwear division at the Third National Textile Standardization Technical Committee's inaugural meeting held in Zhuhai, Guangdong.
-In September 2012, Li-Ning signed into a partnership with NBA player Dwyane Wade.
+In October 2012, Li-Ning signed into a partnership with NBA player Dwyane Wade.

 In 2013, The Group recorded revenue of RMB2,906 million, which represented a decrease of 24.6% year-on-year, due to near-term focus on sell-in reductions, inventory clearance, and reducing the number of stores.
 The Group projected a net loss of up to 820 million yuan (US$13.19 million) for 2014, the third straight year where it was unprofitable.

 In 2019, Li-Ning reported revenues increased by 32 percent and reached 13.87 billion yuan against 10.51 billion yuan a year ago.
 Net profit attributable to equity holders increased to ¥1.5 billion from ¥715.3 million which vaulted 110 percent.

 In 2020, Li-Ning saw its revenue increase 4.2 percent year-on-year to 14.46 billion yuan ($2.22 billion), the net profit increased on a comparative basis by 34.2 percent to 1.7 billion yuan ($261 million).

-On 7 March 2022, the world largest sovereign wealth fund, the Government Pension Fund of Norway excluded and divested from Li-Ning.
+On 7 March 2022, the world's largest sovereign wealth fund, the Government Pension Fund of Norway excluded and divested from Li-Ning.
 The reason for this exclusion was an "unacceptable risk that the company contributes to serious human rights violations".
 That same month, the US Customs & Border Protection began detaining Li-Ning products from entering American soil due to the company using North Korean labor in its supply chain, causing them to withdraw from the US market.

 The company's production facilities have been linked to human rights abuses against Uyghurs.

+In June 2026, Li-Ning entered into a long-term partnership with NBA player Stephen Curry and his Curry Brand.
+The agreement included basketball footwear and apparel, athleisure products, a golf line, and the ability for Curry to sign athletes under the Curry Brand banner.
+The deal was intended to expand Curry Brand's global presence.